DerfOh/School-Programming-Projects/README.md

 Repository of all my projects I have completed at uni

-These are all pretty old but sum up most of the things I learned durring my programming classes.
+Some of these are pretty old but sum up most of the things I learned durring my programming classes.

+I'm working on learning Java too so I will be adding to tje JAVA repo more frequently.